About Mind the Gap

 Creative Design

 Our Creative Director, Rob, was inspired by Mind the Gap’s callout-style logo and set up a design reminiscent of a pop-art, comic book aesthetic that was fun and creative without being cartoonish or childish.
-He chose a bold colour palette of black, green, and orange to create a striking look across the site and used buttons with black outlines that really pop out as if from a comic strip.
+He chose a bold colour palette of black, green, and orange to create a striking look across the website and used buttons with black outlines that really pop out as if from a comic strip.

 Accessible Content

 As an organisation that works alongside people with disabilities, it was extremely important for the website to be accessible.
-The website we built for Mind the Gap fulfils (and exceeds) AA accessibility standards; we also took care to ensure their images all have quality descriptive alterative text (alt-tags) to allow users who access websites with screen reading software to enjoy the new site too.
+The website we built for Mind the Gap fulfils (and exceeds) AA accessibility standards; we also took care to ensure their images all have quality descriptive alterative text (alt-tags) to allow users who access websites with screen reading software to enjoy the new website too.

 Futureproof WordPress development